ashirhash/notemon/README.md

   npm run start
 ```

-From a new terminal, run
+From a new terminal and root of the project, run

 ```bash
   cd backend